Hlmov/Doors/README.md

 Might include bad organizes, variables

 Since the game is way too large i couldnt add detail scripts in here (ex. item scripts)

+(ps. this might have some few devforum scripts but i can write all of them by myself now)